Fast, affordable and 100% online.

 Can I use this course if I don’t live in Texas?

-If you live in a state that provides it’s own license such as Oklahoma, Florida, Georgia, etc., you cannot use this course to get your Texas license.
+If you live in a state that provides it’s own license for independent adjusters such as Oklahoma, Florida, Georgia, etc., you cannot use this course to get your Texas license.
 You would have to get your home state license first and then apply to get your Texas license through reciprocity.
-If you live in a state that does not have an insurance adjuster license such as Colorado and Virginia (See full list at bottom of page) you may use this course to get Texas as your “Primary License”.
+If you live in a state that does not have an independent insurance adjuster license such as Colorado and Virginia (See full list above) you may use this course to get Texas Designated Home State License as an Independent Adjuster for your “Primary License”.
 You would select Texas as your designated home state when applying for your license.

 What happens if I fail the exam?